adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

   - Every line of C code is represented.
   - All variables are stored on the stack.
   - Even dead code (like `y = a * b;` if unused) is emitted.
+  - Function prologues/epilogues are bulkier for debug.
 - **-O2 (Optimized):**
   - Dead code elimination: `y` is removed if not used.
   - Variables are kept in registers instead of the stack.
   - Code is smaller and faster; function is often reduced to just the return value computation.
+  - Function may even be inlined, or reduced to a single instruction.

 ---